 12 Months - 21 Years, Male and Female

-This phase II Pediatric MATCH trial studies how well larotrectinib works in treating patients with solid tumors, non-Hodgkin lymphoma, or histiocytic disorders with NTRK fusions that have spread to other places in the body and have come back or do not respond to treatment.
+This phase II Pediatric MATCH trial studies how well larotrectinib works in treating patients with solid tumors, non-Hodgkin lymphoma, or histiocytic disorders with NTRK fusions that may have spread from where it first started to nearby tissue, lymph nodes, or distant parts of the body (advanced) and have come back (relpased) or does not respond to treatment (refractory).
 Larotrectinib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.

-I. To determine the objective response rate (ORR; complete response + partial response) in pediatric patients treated with LOXO-101 (larotrectinib) with advanced solid tumors (including central nervous system [CNS] tumors), non-Hodgkin lymphomas or histiocytic disorders harboring NTRK 1/2/3 fusions.
+I. To determine the objective response rate (ORR; complete response + partial response) in pediatric patients treated with larotrectinib sulfate (LOXO-101 [larotrectinib]) with advanced solid tumors (including central nervous system [CNS] tumors), non-Hodgkin lymphomas or histiocytic disorders harboring NTRK 1/2/3 fusions.

 I. To estimate the progression free survival in pediatric patients treated with LOXO-101 (larotrectinib) with advanced solid tumors (including CNS tumors), non-Hodgkin lymphomas or histiocytic disorders with NTRK 1/2/3 fusions.